stefanozampini/petscopt/README.rst

 --------

-This framework provides high-level abstraction to compute gradient, hessians and tangent linear models for PDE-constrained optimization.
+This framework provides high-level abstraction to compute gradient, hessians and tangent linear models for PDE-constrained optimization problems with ODE constraints.
 It is based on `PETSc <http://www.mcs.anl.gov/petsc/>`_, the *Portable, Extensible Toolkit for Scientific Computation*.
 The FEM capability is based on the C++ library `MFEM <http://www.mfem.org/>`_.